MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContainer.md

 ## SYNOPSIS

-Returns one or more containers in the SharePoint repository services application.
+Returns one or more containers in the application.

 ## SYNTAX